I506dk/SSAD/README.md

 - Examples: ```python SSAD.py -d``` or ```python SSAD.py --database```

 (***-u or --username***) - the username of the service account used to connect to the SQL database.
-Username should be in te format 'domain\username'.
+Username should be in the format 'domain\username'.

 - Examples: ```python SSAD.py -u``` or ```python SSAD.py --username```